KVDI

 KVDI (99.3 FM) is a commercial radio station licensed to Huxley, Iowa and serving the Des Moines metropolitan area.
 The station broadcasts a Conservative Christian talk and teaching radio format from the VCY America network.

 According to the Antenna Structure Registration database, the tower is 90 m tall with the transmitter antenna mounted at the 87 m level.
 The calculated Height Above Average Terrain (HAAT) is 107 m.
 The FM antenna array is an FMC-4A manufactured by Harris, located off NW 158th Street in Polk City, Iowa.
 KVDI broadcasts with an effective radiated power (ERP) of 5,300 watts.

+In September 2023, the station was issued a Construction Permit to modify its facilities by increasing power to 50,000 watts and relocating its transmitter to a taller tower on the east side of Des Moines.
+The move would also change the frequency KVDI broadcasts on from 99.3fm to 99.5fm.
+The move would raise the height of the transmitter to almost 480 feet.
+This will give KVDI a much larger and improved coverage area.